-Meghan Markle Has Invited Her “TV Husband” Patrick J. Adams To The Royal Wedding, The Blast Reports
+Meghan Markle Has Invited Her ‘TV Husband’ Patrick J. Adams To The Royal Wedding, ‘The Blast’ Reports

-Meghan Markle is a couple of days away from marrying into the British royal family but that doesn’t mean that she’s forgotten her TV husband from Suits, Patrick J. Adams.
+Meghan Markle is a couple of days away from marrying into the British royal family, but that doesn’t mean that she’s forgotten her TV husband from Suits, Patrick J. Adams.
 The Blast reports that Markle invited her former co-star to the wedding of the year that’s coming up in just about a week’s time.
 And he isn’t the only actor from the show who’s invited to the ceremony at Windsor Castle.
-According to The Blast, Gabriel Macht, who plays Harvey Specter on the show also reportedly received an invitation.
+According to The Blast, Gabriel Macht, who plays Harvey Specter on the show, also reportedly received an invitation.

-Macht and Adams journeyed to the U.K this week for the occasion, The Blast claims.
+Macht and Adams journeyed to the U.K. this week for the occasion, The Blast claims.

-As The Inquisitr previously reported Patrick J. Adams told an interviewer a couple months ago that he no longer had Megan Markle’s phone number which fueled some speculation that she had cut off people from her old life.
+As the Inquisitr previously reported, Patrick J. Adams told an interviewer a couple months ago that he no longer had Megan Markle’s phone number which fueled some speculation that she had cut off people from her old life.
 But, if the news is true that Meghan invited Patrick and Gabriel to the wedding, then it means she hasn’t turned her back on her Hollywood friends even though she’s on her way to getting an official royal title.

-Interestingly enough, both Meghan and Patrick’s characters, Mike Ross and Rachel Zane left the show at the end of season 7 after Ross and Zane got married on the show and moved to Seattle.
+Interestingly enough, both Meghan and Patrick’s characters, Mike Ross and Rachel Zane, left the show at the end of Season 7 after Ross and Zane got married on the show and moved to Seattle.

 Meghan Markle's mother has arrived in London ready to meet the Queen https://t.co/EYSnZXCtjQ pic.twitter.com/x9mosnxDOS